 The forest is accessible by the navigable rivers that run through it and has suffered from extensive deforestation to extract timber and create pasture for livestock.

 This ecoregion comprises the low, seasonally inundated river basins of the upper Amazon, Ucayali, Marañon and Madre de Dios in Peru and Bolivia, several smaller tributaries to the Amazon in Peru and the upper Juruá and Purus rivers in Brazil.

 A large portion of the region centers around the extensive seasonally flooded plain in northeastern Peru at the confluence of the Marañon and Ucayali Rivers that join to form the Amazon.

-The Purus várzea ecoregion covers a region of seasonally flooded forest in the central Amazon basin.
-It is home to a vegetation adapted to floods of up to 12 m (39 ft) that may last for eight months.
+The Purus várzea ecoregion covers a region of seasonally flooded forest in the central Amazon Basin.
+It is home to vegetation adapted to floods of up to 12 m (39 ft) that may last for eight months.

 There is a great variety of fish and birds but relatively fewer mammals.
 Ground dwelling mammals must migrate to higher ground during the flood season.
 Threats include logging, cattle farming, over-fishing and mercury pollution from gold mining.